Treaty of Versailles: Germany

 After Scheidemann's resignation, a new coalition government was formed under Gustav Bauer.
 President Friedrich Ebert knew that Germany was in an impossible situation.
 Although he shared his countrymen's disgust with the treaty, he was sober enough to consider the possibility that the government would not be in a position to reject it.
 He believed that if Germany refused to sign the treaty, the Allies would invade Germany from the west—and there was no guarantee that the army would be able to make a stand in the event of an invasion.
 With this in mind, he asked Field Marshal Paul von Hindenburg if the army was capable of any meaningful resistance in the event the Allies resumed the war.
 If there was even the slightest chance that the army could hold out, Ebert intended to recommend against ratifying the treaty.
 Hindenburg—after prodding from his chief of staff, Wilhelm Groener—concluded the army could not resume the war even on a limited scale.
 But rather than inform Ebert himself, he had Groener inform the government that the army would be in an untenable position in the event of renewed hostilities.

-Upon receiving this, the new government recommended signing the treaty.
-The National Assembly voted in favour of signing the treaty by 237 to 138, with five abstentions (there were 421 delegates in total).
-This result was wired to Clemenceau just hours before the deadline.
+Upon receiving Hindenburg's answer, the Bauer government recommended signing the treaty with the proviso that the "war-guilt" clause and the articles that required the extradition of war criminals and of the former Emperor be excluded.
+After the Allies refused anything other than full acceptance of the treaty, the National Assembly voted in favour of signing it by 237 to 138, with five abstentions (there were 421 delegates in total).
+The result was wired to Clemenceau just hours before the deadline.
+The Bauer government included the following statement with the acceptance:The honour of the German people will not be affected by an act of violence.
+After the appalling suffering of the last four years, the German people lack any means to defend it externally.
+Therefore, yielding to overwhelming force and without abandoning its view of the outrageous injustice of the peace terms, the Government of the German Republic declares that it is prepared to accept and sign the peace terms imposed by the Allied and Associated Governments.

 Foreign minister Hermann Müller and colonial minister Johannes Bell travelled to Versailles to sign the treaty on behalf of Germany.
 The treaty was signed on 28 June 1919 and ratified by the National Assembly on 9 July by a vote of 209 to 116.